SLDGroup/EMCAD/README.md

 Download the preprocessed ACDC dataset from [Google Drive](https://drive.google.com/file/d/1CruCQ-jjvA97BX-LIYwXaRMLmp3DN9zc/view) and move into './data/ACDC/' folder.

 ### Pretrained model:
-You should download the pretrained PVTv2 model from [Google Drive](https://drive.google.com/drive/folders/1Eu8v9vMRvt-dyCH0XSV2i77lAd62nPXV?usp=sharing)/[PVT GitHub](https://github.com/whai362/PVT/releases/tag/v2), and then put it in the './pretrained_pth/pvt/' folder for initialization.
+You should download the pretrained PVTv2 model from [Google Drive](https://drive.google.com/drive/folders/1d5F1VjEF1AtTkNO93JwVBBSivE8zImiF?usp=share) or [PVT GitHub](https://github.com/whai362/PVT/releases/tag/v2), and then put it in the './pretrained_pth/pvt/' folder for initialization.

 ### Training:
 ```